Academic Goals for Sophomores

 - Students keep their adviser until some time after drop and add of spring term.

-- They should attend to the writing portfolio requirement and secure authentications from professors.
+- They should attend to the writing portfolio requirement.

 Sophomores Registering for Fall Term (in the Spring)

 Before sophomores meet with their advisors for registration, they should complete their writing portfolio.